-The manager/fire marshal/ is to:
+The manager/designated fire marshal is to:

-- Collect the central children's register, where applicable, staff register, nursery mobile/ phone, keys, visitor book and fire bag and/or evacuation pack (containing emergency contacts list, nappies, wipes and blankets, etc.) - Telephone emergency services: dial 999 and ask for the fire service - In the fire assembly point area Outside the back gate on the grass outside check the children against the register - Account for all adults: staff and visitors - Advise the fire service of anyone missing and possible locations and respond to any other questions they may have.
+- Collect the central children's register, where applicable, staff register, nursery mobile/ phone, keys, visitor book and fire bag and/or evacuation pack (containing emergency contacts list, nappies, wipes and blankets, etc.) - Telephone emergency services: Dial 999 and ask for the fire service - In the fire assembly point area -outside the back gate on the grass opposite- account for all children against the register - Account for all adults staff and visitors - Advise the fire service of anyone missing and possible locations and respond to any other questions they may have.